 Should statements

-Example: “I shouldn’t eat any junk food again”
+Example thought: “I shouldn’t eat any junk food ever again.”

 Emotional reasoning